Alexander Herzen: Writings

 His literary career began in 1842 with the publication of an essay, in Russian, on Dilettantism in Science, under the pseudonym of Iskander, the Turkish form of his Christian name.
 His second work, also in Russian, was his Letters on the Study of Nature (1845–46).
 In 1847 appeared his novel Who is to Blame?
 This is a story about how the domestic happiness of a young tutor, who marries the unacknowledged daughter of a Russian sensualist of the old type, dull, ignorant and genial, is troubled by a Russian sensualist of the new school, intelligent, accomplished, and callous, with there being no possibility of saying who is most to blame for the tragic ending.

-Also in 1847 were published in Russian periodicals the stories which were afterwards collected and printed in London in 1854, under the title of Prervannye Razskazy (Interrupted Tales).
-In 1850 two works appeared, translated from the Russian manuscripts, From Another Shore and Lettres de France et d'Italie.
-In French also appeared his essay Du Developpement des idées revolutionnaires en Russie, and his Memoirs, which, after being printed in Russian, were translated under the title of Le Monde russe et la Révolution (3 vols., 1860–1862), and were in part translated into English as My Exile to Siberia (2 vols., 1855).
+Also in 1847 he published in Russian periodicals the stories which were afterwards collected and printed in London in 1854, under the title of Prervannye Rasskazy (Interrupted Tales).
+In 1850 two works appeared, translated from the Russian manuscripts, From the Other Shore and Lettres de France et d'Italie.
+In French also appeared his essay Du Developpement des idées revolutionnaires en Russie, and his Memoirs, which, after being printed in Russian, were translated under the title of Le Monde russe et la Révolution (3 vols., 1860–1862), and were in part translated into English as My Exile to Siberia (2 vols., 1855) and as My Past and Thoughts.